Search

 • Historical Newspapers: Arlington Public Library provides card-holders online access to these databasesNew York Times (Historical), The Evening Star (local to DC), The Washington Post, and Alexandria Gazette, and from many important US newspapers: Proquest Newspapers.
 Find additional sources of freely available Library of Congress as well as this source for African American Newspapers from history.

 • NewsELA is a small database that is not maintained by the library.
 Find it linked in some Canvas Courses.
-Its features make it user-friendly for developing readers of English.
+Its features make it user-friendly for developing readers of English as it presents the news at varying reading levels for the user to select.

 Reputable News sources* on the Internet, whose editorial boards represent a broad spectrum of views:

-*Large successful and long-standing news agencies such as the following find journalists competing for their jobs.
+*Large successful and long-standing news agencies such as the following make journalists compete to work for them.
+Getting a job at such a well respected news outlet can advance a journalist’s career if they can meet the expectations for sound journalism.
 Professional journalists may be trained at schools of journalism like Columbia University, George Washington U, and their graduates adhere to high standards professed in the Journalist’s Code of Ethics.
-Furthermore, scholars have worked to identify, measure, and rate various media sources for their bias here and their work is endorsed by the League of Women Voters.
+Furthermore, scholars have worked to identify, measure, and rate various media sources for their bias here.
+The chart is endorsed by the League of Women Voters, long respected as unbiased and supportive of fair elections.

 APS-provided iPads may presently have a News app that you can configure to show the topics you wish (it functions like a generalized RSS feed.)